victorpoluceno/collectd-influxdb/README.md

 # Operational Notes

-This plugin uses a best-effort attempt to deliver metrics to Librato Metrics.
-If a flush fails to POST metrics to Librato Metrics the flush will not currently be retried, but instead dropped.
+This plugin uses a best-effort attempt to deliver metrics to InfluxDB API.
+If a flush fails to POST metrics to InfluxDB API the flush will not currently be retried, but instead dropped.
 In most cases this should not happen, but if it does the plugin will continue to flush metrics after the failure.
 So in the worst case there may appear a